sjayawardena/local-multiplayer-meetup/README.md

 I roughly followed the sequence of steps that were laid out in the Love Running walkthrough.

-The main feature that was borrowed and adapted from the Love Running project is the collapsable menu bar that appears on the mobile version of the site.
+The main feature that was borrowed and adapted from the Love Running project is the collapsible menu bar that appears on the mobile version of the site.

-The site has four separate pages that can be navigated between using said menu bar - collapsable on mobile and static across the top of the header on tablet upwards.
+The site has four separate pages that can be navigated between using said menu bar - collapsible on mobile and static across the top of the header on tablet upwards.

 ### Colour Scheme

-A color scheme was picked early on using the [Color Space](https://mycolor.space/) website.
+A colour scheme was picked early on using the [Color Space](https://mycolor.space/) website.

 ![Screenshot of color scheme](assets/images/color-palette.png)